What You Need to Know About Art Therapist

 - Art Therapy Specialist

-In the United States, there were 19,200 jobs for Art Therapist in 2016.
+In 2016, there was an estimated number of 19,200 jobs in the United States for Art Therapist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Art Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.